-There are Russian Trains of different types and each type of the train has several classes of differently designed carriages.
-With our article you will get an idea about the various carriages of Russian passenger trains to make the right choice when buying a ticket.
+There are Russian Trains of different types, and each type of train has several classes of differently designed carriages.
+With our article, you will get an idea about the various carriages of Russian passenger trains to make the right choice when buying a ticket.

 Most long-distance trains in Russia are sleeper.
-They enable you to make long distance journeys while having a relaxing night's sleep.
-You arrive early at your destination, saving a day's travel — or the early morning dash to the airport.
+They enable you to make long-distance journeys while having a relaxing night's sleep.
+You arrive early at your destination, saving the day's travel — or the early morning dash to the airport.

-Travelling by overnight train in Russia, be sure that whichever class you select, you will get a bunk (berth) for rest or sleep.
+Traveling by overnight train in Russia, be sure that whichever class you select, you will get a bunk (berth) for rest or sleep.
 The bed linen is usually included in the ticket price.
 The meal can be included or not.
-In some trains the service includes also newspapers and a hygienic set.
+In some trains, the service includes also newspapers and a hygienic set.
 Branded trains have a restaurant carriage where you can have lunch or dinner.
-In any carriage there are at least 2 toilets.
-Modern carriages are equipped with bio-toilets which are not closed during the stops, the old carriages have ordinary toilets which are open only when the train is moving.
+In any carriage, there are at least two toilets.
+Modern carriages are equipped with bio-toilets which are not closed during the stops, and the old carriages have ordinary toilets which are open only when the train is moving.
 Air conditioning is an option which is included in many carriages but not all.
 If you travel in the summer, this is what you should pay attention to when planning your trip.
-Reading our detailed descriptions of each class of the ticket offered at our web-site, you will be able to make a right choice.
+Reading our detailed descriptions of each class of the ticket offered at our website, you will be able to make the right choice.

 There are several types of carriages, generally divided into three classes: